mrjeanjoseph/mrjeanjoseph/README.md

 ### 🤔 I’m looking for help with

-- Integrating AI models to web applications
+- Web applications and API models integration

 ### 📫 How to reach me